The South African dealer register

 How to read this table

-Pricing is for a representative 1.00 carat G/VS1 3EX round brilliant in a platinum solitaire setting on a current GIA report, indicative for May 2026.
+Pricing is for a representative 1.00 carat G/VS1 3EX round brilliant in a platinum solitaire setting on a current GIA report, indicative for June 2026.
 Actual quotes vary by stock and dealer policy on any given day.
-The price gap between the wholesale tier (ProDiam, Diagem, Mark Solomon) and premium retail (Shimansky, Browns, Cape Diamonds, Charles Greig) is approximately 30 to 50 per cent on equivalent grades.
+The price gap between the wholesale tier (Prodiam, Diagem, Mark Solomon) and premium retail (Shimansky, Browns, Cape Diamonds, Charles Greig) is approximately 30 to 50 per cent on equivalent grades.

 How to use this comparison